-The Group recognizes that it is essential to have efficient and effective risk management processes in place.
-To enable this, the Group has established a risk management framework, whose main purpose is to protect the Group from risk and allow it to achieve its performance objectives.
+The Bank recognizes that it is essential to have efficient and effective risk management processes in place.
+To enable this, the Bank has established a risk management framework, whose main purpose is to protect the Bank from risk and allow it to achieve its performance objectives.

-Notes to the Consolidated Financial Statements for the Year Ended 31 December 2023 (Continued) (In Ukrainian Hryvnias and in thousands)
+Notes to the Separate Financial Statements for the Year Ended 31 December 2023 (Continued) (In Ukrainian Hryvnias and in thousands)

 Credit risk.
-The Group is exposed to credit risk which is the risk that one party to a financial instrument will fail to discharge an obligation (or do it timely) in accordance with contractual terms and cause the other party to incur a financial loss.
-Credit risk management and monitoring is performed, within set limits of authority, by Risk Management Directorate, Credit Committees, and other collective decision-making committees, and the Group's management.
+The Bank is exposed to credit risk which is the risk that one party to a financial instrument will fail to discharge an obligation (or do it timely) in accordance with contractual terms and cause the other party to incur a financial loss.
+Credit risk management and monitoring is performed, within set limits of authority, by Risk Management Directorate, Credit Committees, and other collective decision-making committees, and the Bank's Management Board.